-India's IPL closed a tender for 1.5 million tonnes on 8th April - 800,000 tonnes for the east coast - for shipment by mid-June latest.
-It is not vet clear whether IPL can secure the tonnages required, with just short of 400,000 tonnes accepted to date.
+India's IPL closed a tender for 1.5 million tonnes on 8th April - 800,000 tonnes for the west coast and 700,000 tonnes for the east coast - for shipment by mid-June latest.
+It is not yet clear whether IPL can secure the tonnages required, with just short of 400,000 tonnes accepted to date.
 The lowest offer was \$385/t cfr west coast for 50,000 tonnes and \$398/t east coast for 75,000 tonnes.

-NOLA prices, unsurprisingly, have been volatile as US tariffs have come and gone. hitting \$425/st before slipping below \$400/st. There have been some market negatives too.
+NOLA prices, unsurprisingly, have been volatile as US tariffs have come and gone, hitting \$425/st before slipping below \$400/st. There have been some market negatives too.
 Brazil, for example, saw offers fall to \$383/t Paranagua while bids slumped with unconfirmed reports of trades at \$370-375/t cfr.

-Suez remain firmly on the downside, with supply still heavily exceeding demand and suppliers scrambling to place excess tonnages.
-This bearish market sentiment was exemplified by a Trammo sale to OCP at \$415/t cfr Morocco, some \$20/t below Tampa's \$435/t cfr settlement for April and around \$44/t down on what OCP last poor demand from adjacent markets, has seen Mitsui resort to shipping a Kaltim cargo from Indonesia to the Americas.
-Industrial appetite from East Asia remains limited, with contract prices in South Korea, Taiwan and China steadily slipping towards the \$300/t cfr mark.
+Ammonia bearish amid tariff complexities.
+Ammonia prices east and west of Suez remain firmly on the downside, with supply still heavily exceeding demand and suppliers scrambling to place excess tonnages.
+This bearish market sentiment was exemplified by a Trammo sale to OCP at \$415/t cfr Morocco, some \$20/t below Tampa's \$435/t cfr settlement for April and around \$44/t down on what OCP last paid for spot tonnes in early February.